chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

     writeComment("Initial section");

 Write a comment line into the \*.nc file.
-The result in the file will look like this:
+The result in the file will look like this (the round brackets are added be the function *writeComment* to the text):

     (Initial section)